 - Wait until they show some interest, no sense in trying to teach them something they don’t want to know (in this case).

 - Start them with some worsted weight yarn and needles to match (more or less).
-Sometimes it seems like the bigger the better, but I think it gets a little unwieldly if you have super bulky yarn and giant needles.
+Sometimes it seems like the bigger the better, but I think it gets a little unwieldy if you have super bulky yarn and giant needles.

 - A little at a time.
 Hunter knits for about 5-10 minutes at a time, a row or 2 and she’s off to something else.

 - Fix it.
 A few mistakes and weird tension are totally fine…maybe help pick up the dropped stitches though.
 You don’t want the whole thing going totally off the rails.
-Reviews of the toddlers scooters here for some scooter knitting fun!

 - I took some advice from Elizabeth Zimmerman: when they hand it to you to fix, do a couple of rows.
 While you don’t want to do it for them, you can certainly help them along!